Frequently Asked Questions

 Google Maps Directions and where to park.

 The Rollo Team formation takes time.
 Building the team is much more than just writing talks.
 Even with creative solutions like teleconferencing and taking different approaches to building the team, we have a responsibility to any candidates to properly prepare and form the team.
-We feel that there isn't enough time in the current environment to adequately prepare.

 Will the Winter 2021 retreats be held?